Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-integration-sample-eventhubs/README.md

-# Spring Cloud Azure Event Hub Operation Sample shared library for Java
+# Spring Cloud Azure Event Hub Integration Code Sample shared library for Java

 ## Key concepts

-This code sample demonstrates how to use [EventHubOperation.java][eventhub-operation].
+This code sample demonstrates how to use Spring Integration for Azure Event Hub.

 ## Getting started

 Running this sample will be charged by Azure.
 You can check the usage and bill at [this link][azure-account].

 ### Environment checklist

 We need to ensure that this [environment checklist][ready-to-run-checklist] is completed before the run.

 ### Create Azure resources